 But the good news is that a flute for beginners doesn’t need all the bells and whistles of a professional model, and the flute price will be significantly less.

 If you are just starting, you don’t want to buy a flute that will break the bank.

 However, you want to make sure you get a decently made flute.
 The last thing you want is a flute that is so poorly made that it discourages you from playing.

 Flute manufacturing has changed over the years.

-The quality of manufacturing in China has significantly improved, throwing a wrench in the previous tiers of flutes and presenting inexpensive flutes that have a decent quality.
+The quality of manufacturing in China has significantly improved, throwing a wrench in the previous tiers of flutes and presenting inexpensive flutes that have decent quality.

 The brand name is important.